Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction

-We address the problem of generating a sequence of LEGO brick assembly with high-fidelity structures, satisfying physical constraints between bricks.
-The assembly problem is challenging since the number of possible structures increases exponentially with the number of available bricks, complicating the physical constraints to satisfy across bricks.
-To tackle this problem, our method performs a brick structure assessment to predict the next brick position and its confidence by employing a U-shaped sparse 3D convolutional network.
-The convolution filter efficiently validates physical constraints in a parallelizable and scalable manner, allowing to process of different brick types.
-To generate a novel structure, we devise a sampling strategy to determine the next brick position by considering attachable positions under physical constraints.
-Instead of using handcrafted brick assembly datasets, our model is trained with a large number of 3D objects that allow to create a new high-fidelity structure.
-We demonstrate that our method successfully generates diverse brick structures while handling two different brick types and outperforms existing methods based on Bayesian optimization, graph generative model, and reinforcement learning, all of which are limited to a single brick type.
+We tackle the problem of \emph{sequential brick assembly} with LEGO bricks to create combinatorial 3D structures.
+This problem is challenging since this brick assembly task encompasses the characteristics of combinatorial optimization problems.
+In particular, the number of assemblable structures increases exponentially as the number of bricks used increases.
+To solve this problem, we propose a new method to predict the scores of the next brick position by employing a U-shaped sparse 3D convolutional neural network.
+Along with the 3D convolutional network, a \emph{one-initialized brick-sized} convolution filter is used to efficiently validate assembly constraints between bricks without training itself.
+By the nature of this one-initialized convolution filter, we can readily consider several different brick types by benefiting from modern implementation of convolution operations.
+To generate a novel structure, we devise a sampling strategy to determine the next brick position considering the satisfaction of assembly constraints.
+Moreover, our method is designed for either \emph{budget-free} or \emph{budget-aware} scenario where a budget may confine the number of bricks and their types.
+We demonstrate that our method successfully generates a variety of brick structures and outperforms existing methods with Bayesian optimization, deep graph generative model, and reinforcement learning.